 - get in line and stand in line are illustrated in the picture in the video at 3:21.

-- the dialogue from 3:30 to 3:45 is a style of talk somewhere between cowboys in movies and supporters of building a wall between the u.s. and mexico. near the beginning of this rant (long, emotional sometimes confused speech) u best get off it is a less common alternative to using better as a modal.
+- the dialogue from 3:30 to 3:45 is a style of talk somewhere between cowboys in movies and supporters of building a wall between the u.s. and mexico. near the beginning of this rant (long, emotional sometimes confused speech) u best get off it is a threat to get off the land. best is an alternative to using better as a modal.

 filling out forms: the american way.

-- the graphic at 3:42 says filling out forms=the american way. it is a sarcastic representation of anti-immigration ideas. an armed cowboy protecting his land is an icon that falls in line with the “build the wall” mentality as well as how many americans like to see themselves . there is much less national pride about the united states’ strong bureaucratic tradition, paper work and filling out forms. fill out means complete.
+- the graphic at 3:42 says filling out forms=the american way. it is a sarcastic representation of anti-immigration ideas. an armed cowboy protecting his land is a traditional american icon that connects with the “build the wall” mentality; it’s a proud symbol that many americans identify with . there is much less national pride about the united states’ strong bureaucratic tradition, paper work and filling out forms. fill out means complete.

 what do u think about immigration around the world? do americans look hypocritical (contradictory) for taking a strong position against mexican/latin american immigration into the united states? share your opinions under leave a reply